Jetonii/Jetonii/README.md

 - 👋 Hi, I’m @Jetonii
-- 👀 I’m interested in Software Engineering
+- 👀 I’m working as a Software Developer.
 - 🌱 I’m currently learning Computer Science
 - 💞️ I’m looking to collaborate on any big project.
-- 📫 How to reach me: email: jetonsllamniku@gmail.com, Whatsapp and Viber: +383 49 643 455.
+- 📫 How to reach me: email: jetonsllamniku@gmail.com.

 <!---
 Jetonii/Jetonii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.